sevco/sevco-shell/README.md

 Sevco Shell uses Python setuptools for packaging.

-You can install using pip3 From the source root:
+You can install using pip3 from the source root:
 ```
 pip3 install .
 ```